fredfeng/CS162/homework/hw1/README.md

 | ---------------------------- | ------------------------------ |
 | [`graft.ml`](graft.ml)       | Practice recursion on trees.   |

-Implement a function `graft : ’a tree -> ’a tree -> 'a tree` that will replace every leaf of the first input tree with the second input tree.
+Implement a function `graft : 'a tree -> 'a tree -> 'a tree` that will replace every leaf of the first input tree with the second input tree.
 For example:

 ```ocaml
 # graft (Node (0, Leaf 1, Leaf 2)) (Node (3, Leaf 4, Leaf 5));;